 The viruses in all three subfamilies share similar cores, but differ in the protein coat outside the core, the tegument.
 Zhou said scientists have published papers on the structures of tegument proteins for the past 20 years.

 “But at lower resolutions, we didn’t know exactly what those molecules were until now,” he said.
 “Now, we are 100 percent sure.”

-The 3-D image gives scientists an important new tool that could help point the way towards the discovery and design of antiviral medications and new treatment options for people with recurring cold sores.
+The 3-D image gives scientists an important new tool that could help point the way toward the discovery and design of antiviral medications and new treatment options for people with recurring cold sores.

 The study was supported in part by grants from the National Institutes of Health and the China Scholarship Council.
 Instruments at UCLA’s Electron Imaging Center for NanoMachines that were used to obtain images for the published structure are supported by UCLA and instrumentation grants from the NIH and NSF.

 Reference: “Structure of the herpes simplex virus 1 capsid with associated tegument protein complexes” by Xinghong Dai1 and Z. Hong Zhou, 6 April 2018, Science.